lsst/lsst-texmf/docs/lsstdoc.rst

 To select a tag or tags for the definitions add ``-t "tag1 tag2"`` to the call to the script.

 ``generateAcronyms.py`` can generate either an acronyms table or a glossary.
 These modes are described in the following sections.

+The ``Type`` column indicates if a specific entry is an acronym or a glossary.
+An acronym entry provides the expansion of the alphanumeric ``Term`` in the first column, which is composed mainly of capital letters and numbers
+A glossary entry provides instead a more exhaustive description of the ``Term`` in the first column, which is in this case composed of one or more comprehensive words.

 Acronyms
 --------